 Lorenzo Trimble, Geothermal Program Lead, telephone: 775-861-6724; email: ltrimble@blm.gov.
 Individuals in the United States who are deaf, deafblind, hard of hearing, or have a speech disability may dial 711 (TTY, TDD, or TeleBraille) to access telecommunications relay services.

 Individuals outside the United States should use the relay services offered within their country to make international calls to the point-of-contact in the United States.

-For a summary of the final rule, please see the abstract description of the document in Docket Number BLM-2025-0018 on www.regulations.gov.
+For a summary of the final rule, please see the abstract description of the document in Docket Number BLM-2025-0019 on www.regulations.gov.

-SUPPLEMENTARY INFORMATION: The U.S. Department of the Interior's

-(Department) regulations implementing the Geothermal Steam Act of 1970, 30 U.S.C.
-1001-1028, are contained in 43 CFR part 3200.
+SUPPLEMENTARY INFORMATION: The U.S. Department of the Interior's (Department) regulations implementing the Geothermal Steam Act of 1970, 30 U.S.C.
+1001-1028, are contained in 43 CFR part 3200 and part 3280.
 These regulations manage the use of the public lands and the Federal mineral estate for geothermal resources leasing and development under the Geothermal Steam Act.
-Upon reviewing these regulations, the Department has determined that §§ 3212.18 through 3212.24 should be rescinded in their entirety because the royalty reduction program to which they refer has expired.
-The deadline of August 7, 2011, has expired.
-These provisions are therefore obsolete and no longer in use.
+Upon reviewing these regulations, the Department has determined that certain regulations should be rescinded.
+Within the part 3200 regulations, §§ 3212.26 and 3212.27 implement section 224(e)(3) and (4) of the Energy Policy Act of 2005, Public Law 109-58 (August 8, 2005) (EPAct) and describe the process for applying for royalty rate conversions to the EPAct rates.
+The deadlines for electing to convert to the EPAct royalty rates and direct use fees have expired.
+Therefore, we are rescinding §§ 3212.26 and 3212.27, since they are obsolete.

-The Department has determined that this reason, independently and alone, justifies rescission of these regulations.
+The Department has determined that this reason, independently and alone, justifies rescission of this regulation.
 It is neither efficient nor in the best interests of the public to maintain obsolete regulations that are no longer in use.

 The Department is issuing this rule as a direct final rule.
 Although the Administrative Procedure Act (APA, 5 U.S.C.
 551-559) generally requires agencies to engage in notice and comment rulemaking, section 553 of the APA provides an exception when the agency "for good cause finds" that notice and comment are "impracticable, unnecessary, or contrary to the public interest."
 Id. section 553(b)(B).
 The Department has determined that notice and comment are unnecessary because this rule is noncontroversial; of a minor, technical nature; involves little agency discretion; and is unlikely to receive any significant adverse comments.
-Significant adverse comments are those that oppose the rescission of the rules and raise, alone or in combination, (1) reasons why the rescission of the rule is inappropriate, including challenges to the rescission's underlying premise; or (2) serious unintended consequences of the rescission.
-A comment recommending an addition to the rule will not be considered significant and adverse unless the comment explains how this direct final rule would be ineffective without the addition of, or retention of, the material.
+Significant adverse comments are those that oppose the rescission of the rules and raise, alone or in combination, (1) reasons why the rescission of the rule is inappropriate, including challenges to the rescission's underlying premise, or (2) serious unintended consequences of the rescission.
+A comment recommending an addition to the rule will not be considered significant and adverse unless the comment explains how this direct final rule would be ineffective without the addition.